GabrielSGoncalves/deel-data-engineering-task/README.md

     $$
 );
 ```
-So based on what was presented in this session, the data downtime between source database and the Analytical platform is 3 minutes.
+So based on what was presented in this section, the data downtime between source database and the Analytical platform is 3 minutes.

 ## API Development
 The last part of the project requirement was the development of an API that enabled users to fetch the  information from the Data Platform, with the following endpoints: